ENSNode Development and Contributions

 Section titled “Prepare Workspace”Clone this repository:

-git clone git@github.com:namehash/ensnode.gitcd ensnode
+git clone git@github.com:namehash/ensnode.gitcd ensnodeInstall Dependencies

-Section titled “Install Dependencies”pnpm install
+Section titled “Install Dependencies”pnpm installRunning ENSNode

 Section titled “Running ENSNode”ENSNode is a suite of services, and some depend on others.
-Refer to the docker-compose.yml
+Refer to the docker-compose.yml at the root of the monorepo for a full spec on the relationship between services.

 1. Running Postgres

 Section titled “1.
-Running Postgres”Ensure Postgres in the background, providing its connection details to ENSIndexer via DATABASE_URL
+Running Postgres”Ensure Postgres in the background, providing its connection details to ENSIndexer via DATABASE_URL.

 2. Running ENSRainbow

-# from monorepo rootpnpm run -F @ensnode/ensrainbow serve
+Section titled “2.
+Running ENSRainbow”# from monorepo rootpnpm run -F @ensnode/ensrainbow serve

-# or from apps/ensrainbowpnpm run serve
+# or from apps/ensrainbowpnpm run serve3.
+Running ENSIndexer

-Section titled “3.
-Running ENSIndexer”Follow instructions in the ENSIndexer Contribution Guide to set up your local environment.
+Follow instructions in the ENSIndexer Contribution Guide to set up your local environment.

 # from monorepo rootpnpm run -F ensindexer dev

-# or from apps/ensindexerpnpm run dev
+# or from apps/ensindexerpnpm run dev4.
+Running ENSApi

-# or from apps/ensadminpnpm run dev
+# or from apps/ensadminpnpm run devUsing Docker Compose

 Section titled “Using Docker Compose”You can use Docker Compose to set up the ENSNode suite, along with its dependencies.